B1naryDrag0n/CosmicPixels/Gallery/Astrogallery.md

 I got my first DSLR camera in early 2020, a Canon EOS Rebel T7, but I did my very first attempts at capturing the night sky in the beginning of October 2023.
 Below here are the results of my nights spent with the stars.
 Rawr~

+> The unedited data of the images shown here can be found in the [workshop](./../Workshop/Astrostack.md).

 ## 2023

 I was waiting for my intervalometer to get delivered, but still decided to get the camera and tripod out and get some images.